Psalm 58: Judaism

 Verse 9 in the Hebrew is said by the snail in Perek Shirah.

 The entire chapter is recited as protection from an aggressive dog.

 Catholic Church

 From the early Middle Ages monasteries used this psalm at the Matins office on Tuesday, according to the Rule of St. Benedict of Nursia which was established around 530.

 In the revision of the Liturgy of the Hours following the Second Vatican Council, this psalm was deemed unsuitable for continued use in the Office, and is therefore omitted from the 1971 Liturgy of the Hours.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the eleventh day of the month.

 Omission in various lectionaries

 Because this is an imprecatory Psalm, the 1962 Canadian Book of Common Prayer leaves out Psalm 58 (and Psalm 137).
 A number of various other imprecatory Psalms are omitted from a number of lectionaries usually having Psalm 58 among those redacted.
 Evangelicals tend to disagree and see a value in these passages.

 Musical settings

 Heinrich Schütz set Psalm 58 in a metred version in German, "Wie nun, ihr Herren, seid ihr stumm", SWV 155, as part of the Becker Psalter, first published in 1628.